 This simple concept is very much at the heart of our company.
 We know the people who grow our cotton and make our t-shirts and it's important to us that you know that too.
 You can see the full journey of your t-shirt on our Ethics page and can how your t-shirt is made in our Production video.

 Because we believe in transparency we'd also like you to be fully aware of where we source our materials, and how they meet our ethical and quality standards.

-Over the coming weeks we'll also be sharing where else you can shop to find like minded brands who are equally open and transparent about where their clothes are made.
+Over the coming weeks, we'll also be sharing where else you can shop to find like-minded brands who are equally open and transparent about where their clothes are made.

 Change within the fashion industry is underway, but it has a long way to go.
 Never be afraid to ask: Who Made My Clothes?
-Fashion Revolution are a Not For Profit organisation so if you'd like to help support workers all over the world please visit their donation page.
+Fashion Revolution is a Not For Profit organisation so if you'd like to help support workers all over the world please visit their donation page.